herereadthis/greeneyes/docs/bw_developers/README.md

 * Solvent developers produce finer grain by allowing the silver to distribute and form smaller clumps.
 * The tradeoff is solvent developers will appear less sharp.

+## Non-Solvent Developers

+* Non-solvent developers will produce greater apparent sharpness (accuatance) at the expense of larger grain
+* The most well known non-solvent developers are [Rodinal](./rodinal.md) and HC-110

 ## Agitation